eyaler/stylegan-encoder/README.md

 ![cuDNN 7.3.1](https://img.shields.io/badge/cudnn-7.3.1-green.svg?style=plastic)
 ![License CC BY-NC](https://img.shields.io/badge/license-CC_BY--NC-green.svg?style=plastic)

 *This is my StyleGAN Encoder; there are many like it, but this one is mine.
-Thanks to @Puzer for the original, of which this is a fork, and to @SimJeg for the initial code that formed the basis of the ResNet model used here.*
+Thanks to @Puzer for the original, of which this is a fork, and to @SimJeg for the initial code that formed the basis of the ResNet model used here, and to @Pender for his fork as well!*

 ![Example image](./mona_example.jpg)